neurodata/ndstore/_sources/api/propagate_api.txt

 Propagate APIs
 ***************

-.. _ocp-propagation:
+.. _nd-propagation:

 Propagation Service
 ===================

 NeuroData allows only downsampling of data via a service called Propagation.
 This service does not upsample your data.
 You can post to a specific resolution and call on the :ref:`set propagation service <propagate-set>` to downsample your data in the background.
 When your data is under propagation, the project is locked and you cannot post data to it.
 This is done to maintain the consistency of data across different resolutions.
 You can check the status of your project via the :ref:`get propagation service <propagate-get>`.
 Both these services return values which have signfies something.
 You can use the value reference table below to idenitfy the propgation state of your project.
 *WARNING: It make take quite a while for propagation of some projects which are big.
 Please be patient.*

 ===================     ===============